sass/sass/proposal/shared-resources.d.ts.md

 #### Splitting Sync and Async Compilers

 When creating a Compiler, users will need to choose either a compiler that provides access to synchronous or asynchronous compilation.
+While providing both simultaneously from a single Compiler would offer more flexibility, it also adds significant complexity to the API.
+In practice, we expect most users will only want to use one mode, generally in the mode that is the fastest for the implementation.
+If synchronous and asynchronous compilations are both needed, users can create multiple Compilers.

 #### Limited API interface